PanOkurka/PanOkurka/README.md

 I working on my discord bot!
 If u wanna see some features from the bot u can join my [discord](https://dsc.gg/cucumber-dev).<br>
 [My bot website](https://baby-cucumber.com)

-Rn I working on some project's for Atropol!<br>
 More project's comming soon!

 of course here on GitHub are not every project shown because I don't wanna that someone steal my code and use it for himself.